BatolG/AI-Smart-Methods/Task 1 - Install Ros into Ubuntu/README.md

 This file will represent the steps to install Robot Operating System (ROS) into Ubuntu.

 ## Versions
+ROS noetic does not support Ubuntu 22.04.
+So, I use Ubuntu 20.04.1
 - Ubuntu 20.04.1
 - ROS noetic
-ROS noetic is not support Ubuntu 22.04.
-So, I use Ubuntu 20.04.1

 ## Installation steps